Requirements Activities

 Define The Data To Collect

-Individual ActivityIf you are conducting primary research, i.e, collecting original data, define what type of data (i.e., qualitative, quantitative, mixed) you need to collect, and what methodologies you will use (i.e., surveys/questionnaires, interviews or focus groups, experiments or observations).
-Explain the purpose of each category of data collected with regards to your research question(s).
+Section titled “Define The Data To Collect”If you are conducting primary research, i.e., collecting original data, define what type of data (i.e., qualitative, quantitative, mixed) you need to collect, and what methodologies you will use (i.e., surveys/questionnaires, interviews or focus groups, experiments or observations).
+Explain the purpose of each category of data collected with regard to your research question(s).

 Low or Medium-Fidelity Prototype